guanchang98/DatabaseProject3/README.md

 ## 3. Database

+We need to restore the data to MongoDB like Project 2.
+Then we use a load.js file to store all the data from MongoDB to Redis in suitable data structure.
+In 3.Database folder, we hava a description of all data structure we used in Redis.
+And the dump.zip file need to do as follows.

 ### (1) Unzip the file dump.zip in folder 3.Database

 ### (2) Find the location of folder dump